postfixadmin/postfixadmin/DOCUMENTS/HANDLER_CLASSES.md

 non-empty — they do not automatically set the field value.
 User scoping for SELECT queries is handled by `PFAHandler::$user_field`, and write enforcement must be done in the Handler itself (e.g. via `_validate_*` or `preSave()`).

-Handlers can restrict individual user-mode entry points by explicitly setting `user_can_create`, `user_can_list`, or `user_can_delete` to `false`.
-Missing keys preserve the historical behaviour and therefore allow the operation once `user_hardcoded_field` is configured.
-These flags are entry-point guards only;
-the Handler must still enforce ownership and field-level write permissions.

-If `cancelview` is non-empty, `editform.tpl` displays a Cancel link to that server-defined URL.
-Do not populate it from an untrusted request parameter.

 ### 7. Auto-increment IDs